 With this sentence Paul acts as a judge seated in tribunal and condemns the false apostles; he gives them the exceedingly hateful name troublers of the Galatians, even though the latter regarded them as very godly teachers who were far better than Paul.
 At the same time he wants to arouse the Galatians by means of this horrible sentence which he pronounces on the false apostles with such assurance, so that they will avoid them as the deadliest pestilence.
 It is as though he were to say: Why do you listen to those pests, who do not teach you but only trouble you?
 The doctrine they give you is nothing but the troubling of the conscience.
 Therefore no matter how great they are, they will have their condemnation.
 From the words whoever he is it is evident enough that the false apostles were men who appeared to be very good and saintly; and perhaps there was among them some outstanding pupil of the apostles, a man of great prestige and authority.
 For Paul does not use such powerful and meaningful words without reason.
 He speaks the same way in the eighth verse of the first chapter: Even if we, or an angel from heaven, should preach to you a gospel contrary to that which we preached to you, let him be accursed.
 And there is no doubt that they were deeply offended by this violent language of the apostle and thought to themselves: Why does Paul sin against love?
 Why is he so stubborn about such a trifle?
 Why is he so precipitate in pronouncing a sentence of eternal condemnation on those who are just as much ministers of Christ as he is?
 He does not hesitate on account of any of this, but with confidence and assurance he goes ahead to curse and condemn those who offend against the doctrine of faith, even though in their outward appearance they are saintly, learned, and highly esteemed men.

 In a similar way we today regard those men as excommunicated and condemned who say that the doctrine of the sacrament of the body and blood of Christ is uncertain or who do violence to the words of Christ in the Lords Supper.
 With the utmost rigor we demand that all the articles of Christian doctrine, both large and small although we do not regard any of them as small be kept pure and certain.
 This is supremely necessary.
 For this doctrine is our only light, which illumines and directs us and shows the way to heaven; if it is overthrown in one point, it must be overthrown completely.
 And when that happens, our love will not be of any use to us.
 We can be saved without love and concord with the Sacramentarians, but not without pure doctrine and faith.
 Otherwise we shall be happy to observe love and concord toward those who faithfully agree with us on all the articles of Christian doctrine.
-In fact, so far as we are concerned, we shall have peace with our enemies; and we shall pray for those who slander our doctrine and persecute us out of ignorance, but not with those who knowingly offend against one or more articles of Christian doctrine and against their conscience.
+In fact, so far as we are concerned, we shall have peace with our enemies; and we shall pray for those who slander our doctrine and persecute us out of ignorance, but not with those [alternate translation: but we cannot maintain peace with those] who knowingly offend against one or more articles of Christian doctrine and against their conscience.

 By his example Paul teaches us to be as firm as he is when he predicts with complete assurance that they will bear their judgment on account of a matter that seemed not only trivial but even wicked to the false apostles and their disciples; for both groups thought they were teaching in a proper and godly way.
 Therefore, as I often warn you, doctrine must be carefully distinguished from life.
 Doctrine is heaven; life is earth.
 In life there is sin, error, uncleanness, and misery, mixed, as the saying goes, with vinegar.
 Here love should condone, tolerate, be deceived, trust, hope, and endure all things (1 Cor.
 13:7); here the forgiveness of sins should have complete sway, provided that sin and error are not defended.
 But just as there is no error in doctrine, so there is no need for any forgiveness of sins.
 Therefore there is no comparison at all between doctrine and life.
 One dot of doctrine is worth more than heaven and earth (Matt.
 5:18); therefore we do not permit the slightest offense against it.
 But we can be lenient toward errors of life.
 For we, too, err daily in our life and conduct; so do all the saints, as they earnestly confess in the Lord’s Prayer and the Creed.
 But by the grace of God our doctrine is pure; we have all the articles of faith solidly established in Sacred Scripture.
 The devil would dearly love to corrupt and overthrow these; that is why he attacks us so cleverly with this specious argument about not offending against love and the harmony among the churches.
 (Luther, Lectures on Galatians , Luthers Works, Vol. 27, pp. 40-42)